AI for Hotels: A Guide to Artificial Intelligence for Hospitality Leaders

 Computer scientist and DARPA-funded AI researcher Erick Larsen goes further in The Myth of Artificial Intelligence.

 “The myth of artificial intelligence is that its arrival is inevitable, and only a matter of time—that we have already embarked on the path that will lead to human-level AI, and then superintelligence.
 There is no way for current AI to ‘evolve’ into general intelligence in the first place, absent a fundamental discovery.
-Simply saying ‘we’re getting there’ is scientifically and conceptually bankrupt, and further fans the flames of antihuman and anti-intellectual forces interested in controlling and predicting outcomes for maximizing short-term profit by skewing discussion toward inevitability.
+Simply saying ‘we’re getting there’ is scientifically and conceptually bankrupt and further fans the flames of antihuman and anti-intellectual forces interested in controlling and predicting outcomes for maximizing short-term profit by skewing discussion toward inevitability.
 One way to make the future more predictable is simply to disparage and eliminate any value placed on individual intelligence.”

 There is no way for current AI to ‘evolve’ into general intelligence.